Avatar of Glitter Guppy

 • SLOW POSTER!
 You have been warned.

-• I prefer smaller groups (in my experience, anything greater than 5 or 6 writers gets absolutely lost in translation), I enjoy one-on-one as well, but not afraid to try out a big group.
+• I prefer smaller groups (in my experience, anything greater than 5 or 6 writers gets absolutely lost in translation), I enjoy one-on-one as well.

 • I also enjoy forming OutOfCharacter bonds with other writers.